Functions v1 Development Guidelines

 Functions API

-For more information about the Functions API, check out the Functions API documentation.
+For the Functions v1 API, see the Functions API docs.

 Introduction

-- PubNub provides integrations with popular services through the Integration Catalog.
+- PubNub provides integrations through the Integration Catalog.

-- Functions are implemented as a JavaScript module with a default export function.
-Go to guidelines to find out how to write code for each event type.
+- Functions are JavaScript modules with a default export Function.
+See guidelines for each event type.

-- PubNub provides modules to assist in your Functions development.
+- PubNub provides modules to help you develop Functions.

 On Request